 UW Registration Office

 Tuition owed will be assessed based on the date the complete withdrawal is recorded at the Registration Office, the date that the last class is dropped or the postmark date for withdrawals received by mail.

-If you are unable to complete a course because of physical and/or mental debilitation, or if you were unable to drop a course by the drop deadline due to unusual or extenuating circumstances, you may submit a petition to the Office of the Registrar for a hardship withdrawal.
-For more information, see the Hardship Withdrawal Petition page.
+If you are unable to complete a course because of physical and/or mental debilitation, or if you were unable to drop a course by the drop deadline due to unusual or extenuating circumstances, you may submit a petition to the Office of the Registrar for a Former Quarter Drop (formerly known as a Hardship Withdrawal Petition).

 To change your registration status or drop a class after a deadline because of a UW error, you may file a petition to change registration due to UW administrative error.